 Why should we use cognitive aids?

-Emergency situations in anaesthesia place an enormous workload on those involved in regard to decision making and acting on incomplete information in an uncertain, dynamic and stressful environment.
+Emergency situations in anaesthesia create an enormous workload for those involved in regard to decision making and acting on incomplete information in an uncertain, dynamic and stressful environment.
 Potentially life-threatening conditions have to be recognized, evaluated and treated in time and in a coordinated, interdisciplinary manner.
-Over the last years, many medical disciplines involved in acute care have come to recognize the limits of human cognition during these critical situations.
+Over the last years, many medical specialties involved in acute care have come to recognize the limits of human cognition during these critical situations.
 It has been widely acknowledged in anaesthesiology that stress can have negative impact on both individual cognitive function as well as effective team performance.
 This change in attitude is the result of a large body of scientific evidence that shows how stress not only induces physiological changes, but also influences our ways of thinking, feeling, and acting: Stress leads us to focus and prioritize our cognitive resources on one specific problem, while dynamic changes or new problems are readily overlooked; this is commonly referred to as “tunnel vision” or “fixation error”.
-We also tend to oversimplify, and especially mental calculations of dosages become increasingly error-prone.
+We also tend to oversimplify, and especially calculations of dosages become increasingly error-prone.
 The same goes for teamwork: discussions and the establishment of a shared understanding are often skipped, team members remain silent instead of speaking up about potential problems, and important knowledge is lost.

 Bottom line: Actors under stress can greatly profit from external input, be it another person or a specifically designed tool, to support their cognitive efforts and help to avoid common traps.
 One of the most widely known cognitive aids is the checklist.